Skip to main content

 Caution is advised when prescribing in:

 • Older patients, children, and women of childbearing age.
-Sacubitril/valsartan is Class D in pregnancy.
+Sacubitril/valsartan is Category D in pregnancy.

 • Patients with NYHA class IV symptoms.